-Existing commercialized bacterial exopolysaccharides include xanthan and gellan, both heavily used in the food industry with xanthan production exceeding 20,000 tons/year.
-Xanthan and gellan are typically used as thickeners for foods and cosmetics.
-Other gel-forming polysaccharides include chitosan, gelatin, and agarose.
-Both gelatin and chitosan are derived from animal products, creating a significant market for non-animal derived alternatives.
-In addition to use as food thickeners, these materials are used for gel electrophoresis, for drug delivery, for encapsulation of cells and resins, as flocculants, and as biomaterials.
-Certain polysaccharides, including chitosan, form gels at low pH, but there are no documented reports of polysaccharides (including commercial and non-commercial materials) that remain in solution at low and neutral pH with spontaneous gel formation at high pH.
+- Existing commercialized bacterial exopolysaccharides include xanthan and gellan, both heavily used in the food industry with xanthan production exceeding 20,000 tons/year.
+Other gel-forming polysaccharides include gelatin and chitosan; as both are derived from animal products, there is a significant market for non-animal derived alternatives.
+Certain polysaccharides, including chitosan, form gels at low pH, but there have been no documented reports of polysaccharides (including commercial and non-commercial materials) that remain in solution at low and neutral pH with spontaneous gel formation at high pH.

 Researchers at Berkeley Lab led by Deepti Tanjore and researchers at HelioBioSys have developed a method of producing a polysaccharide gel from cyanobacterial slurries that contain <1% solids concentration.
 Notably, they discovered a cyanobacterial polysaccharide with the unique property of undergoing gel transition at pH greater than 10.5.

 Polysaccharides were separated via gel formation in a two-step process that involved centrifugation and pH adjustment.
 Use of pH adjustment to harvest polysaccharides streamlines recovery, lowering the cost of materials for a variety of applications.
 Such a reduction in the product recovery cost would overcome a major scale-up hurdle and enable new avenues for commercialization.